drupal-graphql-compose/documentation/extending/custom_data.md

 # Custom Data

-> :thinking: This documentation is updated as questions arise in issues or on Slack.
-Send us your questions!

 > :partying_face: You have entered developer land.
 Now it's no-no-code.
 You code.

 Extended examples can be found in `graphql_compose.apl.php`

+This documentation is updated as questions arise in issues or on Slack.
+Send us your questions!

 ## Change a field's data